Atomic-man007/skill_database_app/README.md

 <h1>Run the backend application</h1>

-Install the dependencies using below command
+Install the dependencies using below command in backend folder

-**pip install flask flask_cors pymongo**
+**pip install -r requirements.txt**

-Run the server file using the following command.
-Make sure your MongoDB server is still running :
+Run the server file using the following command in backend.

-**$ python3 app.py**
+**$ python run.py**

 Your application server will run locally at http://localhost:5000